fluentassertions/fluentassertions/Home.md

 ### Selecting Members ###

-If you want to exclude exclude certain (potentially deeply nested) individual members using the `Excluding()` method:
+If you want to exclude certain (potentially deeply nested) individual members using the `Excluding()` method:

 ```csharp
 orderDto.ShouldBeEquivalentTo(order, options =>